Home

 1. Generally handle high volumes of product;

-2. Be moved to selected nutrient-rich sites dependent on the time of year, and;
+2. Be moved to selected nutrient-rich sites dependent on the time

 3. Be located closer to, or at, the grow-out sites.

-In some of my other articles, I have stated that the rules of aquaculture gear are:
+In some of my other articles, I have stated that the rules of

 1. it has to last as long as possible (buy the best or most advanced);